The Difference Between a Resume and a Curriculum Vitae

 How to Write a Successful Resume

 - Write for both robots and humans.
 Your resume needs to get past the Applicant Tracking System and grab the attention of the human being on the other end.
-These resume writing tips will help you craft a document that appeals to both software and HR.
+These resume writing tips will help you craft a document that appeals to both software and the company's Human Resources department.

 How to Write a Successful CV

 - Know what to include and how to format the information.
-These sample CVs form a helpful guide; this piece offers tips for writing your very first CV.
+These sample CVs provide a helpful guide; this piece offers tips for writing your very first CV.

 - Choose an appropriate format.
 Make sure you choose a curriculum vitae format that is appropriate for the position you are applying for.
 If you are applying for a fellowship, for example, you won't need to include the personal information that may be included in an international CV.